polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/basics/custom-chainspec.md

 ---
-title: Custom Chain Specifications
+title: Custom chain specifications
 description:
 keywords:
 ---

-Once you have a Substrate node crafted, you want to start a network with many peers!
+After you have a Substrate node crafted, you want to start a network with many peers!
 This guide shows one method to create chain specification files uniformly and distribute them so other nodes can discover and peer with your network _explicitly_.

 This guide illustrates: